1D Convolutions vs LSTMs and RNNs for time series

 a) Open the notebook LSTM_vs_1DConv

-Look at the data generating process and train the first “1D Convolution without dilation rate” model and look at the predictions for the next 10 and 80 time steps.
+Look at the data generating process and train the first “1D Convolution without dilation rate” model and look at the predictions for the next

 What to you observe, did the model learn the data generating process?